gweidart/evm-flashswap-arb/README.md

 #### How can I change the token pairs the bot is monitoring?

-Upon startup, the bot uses `kccBaseTokens`, `kccQuoteTokens`, and `kccDexes` in `tokens.ts` to automatically get all possible token pairs and saves them into `kcc-pairs.json`.
+Upon startup, the bot uses `ethBaseTokens`, `ethQuoteTokens`, and `ethDexes` in `tokens.ts` to automatically get all possible token pairs and saves them into `eth-pairs.json`.
 This json file will be reused until you delete it.

 If you want to reconfigure pairs, simply delete the `kcc-pairs.json` and edit the three variables above.
 Rerun the bot so it uses the new pairs.
-You can check the new pairs in kcc-pairs.json.
+You can check the new pairs in eth-pairs.json.

 #### Please note: